OpenZeppelin/cairo-contracts/README.md

 ### Parallel Testing

-This repo integrates the [pytest-xdist](https://pytest-xdist.readthedocs.io/en/latest/) plugin which runs tests in parallel.
+This repo utilizes the [pytest-xdist](https://pytest-xdist.readthedocs.io/en/latest/) plugin which runs tests in parallel.
 This feature increases testing speed; however, conflicts with a shared state can occur since tests run in parallel—not in order.
 To overcome this, independent cached versions of contracts being tested should be provisioned to each test case.
 Here's a simple fixture example:

 ```python
 from utils import get_contract_def, cached_contract